gkwa/manyeast/prompt-strip-xml-in-chat/prompt-strip-xml-in-chat.md

 If the arguments are directories then our application will recurse into them and in place update the files it finds that contains this my_initial_request element.

-If our application is recursing through a directory and encounters an error openning or parsing a file then our application will not fail, it will write a warning and continue.
+If our application is recursing through a directory and encounters an error opening or parsing a file then our application will not fail, it will write a warning and continue.

 Our application should have proper tests using golden files.
 I've included a description of golden file testing within the golden_file_testing_docs element